geniemouse/macos-setup/@todos.md

     - Repos
     - VirtualMachines
 4. See if installation of brews & casks can detect presence of checksum?
+5. Add `mas outdated` and `mas upgrade` commands on secondary run to update anything outstanding from Apple App Store
 5. Sort out traps